 As an investor and philanthropist, you are in good company.
-Giving USA reported in 2019 that Americans gave $427.71 billion overall in 2018.
+According to Giving USA 2020: The Annual Report on Philanthropy for the Year 2019, people and organizations gave close to $450 billion to charity in 2019.
 In addition, there is a growing number of opportunities to align your charitable giving to your personal goals and values.
-According to the Internal Revenue Service Data Book, there were close to 1.33 million religious, charitable, and similar organizations in the U.S. for fiscal year 2018 compared to 516,000 in 1991.
+According to the Internal Revenue Service Data Book, there were close to 1.365 million religious, charitable, and similar organizations in the U.S. for fiscal year 2019 compared to 516,000 in 1991.

 The growth in this area ties to an increasing desire among donors to be more strategic in aligning charitable giving to personal goals and values.
 Forming an Intentional Giving Plan—rather than solely responding to charitable requests—may allow you to have a greater impact on the organizations doing the work that matters most to you.
 Here are five steps.

 But how do you start the process toward intentional giving?
 Start by working with your financial team to understand prior giving motivations.